javve/list.js/README.md

 # How to build the script
 Type just *ant* in the console while in root folder.

-# Known bugs/obscurities
-* If items first are filtered and then sorted, all elements are shown again
-* API for sorting asc/desc should be better

 # Changelog

 ### 0.1.4